identitatem/idp-mgmt-operator/README.md

 4. `export` DOCKER_USER and DOCKER_PASS equal to a docker user and password that will allow you to push to the quay repositories outlined in step 1.
 5. run `make publish` - this should acquire any dependencies and push to quay!
 6. To test, run `make deploy-catalog`.
 This will create a catalogsource on your hub cluster and you can install the test catalog from OperatorHub.

+# ClusterServiceVersion updates
+After making changes to `config/manifests/bases/idp-mgmt-operator.clusterserviceversion.yaml` you will need to run `make publish` (See preceding section) to get the changes into `bundle/manifests/idp-mgmt-operator.clusterserviceversion.yaml`.
+After running `make publish`, revert changes to version numbers before checking in the changes.

 # Tagging and Generating a Release